lmarz/simpleNN/README.md

     * `int input_nodes` - the amount of input nodes
     * `int hidden_nodes` - the amount of hidden nodes
     * `int output_nodes` - the amount of output nodes
-    * `gsl_matrix* weights_ih` - the weights of the connections between the input nodes and the hidden nodes
+    * `Matrix* weights_ih` - the weights of the connections between the input nodes and the hidden nodes
-    * `gsl_matrix* weights_ho` - the weights of the connections between the hidden nodes and the output nodes
+    * `Matrix* weights_ho` - the weights of the connections between the hidden nodes and the output nodes
-    * `gsl_matrix* bias_ih` - the bias of the connections between the input nodes and the hidden nodes
+    * `Matrix* bias_ih` - the bias of the connections between the input nodes and the hidden nodes
-    * `gsl_matrix* bias_ho` - the bias of the connections between the hidden nodes and the output nodes
+    * `Matrix* bias_ho` - the bias of the connections between the hidden nodes and the output nodes

 #### Functions
 * `NeuralNetwork createNeuralNetwork(int input_nodes, int hidden_nodes, int output_nodes)` - a function, that creates a Neural Network